Mission-Critical at Nation-State Scale

 - Created self-healing network architectures

-- Final result: 58% total reduction in outages
+- Final result: 58% total reduction in outages, estimated 24% increase in platform availability

 Technical Innovation